 In a similar sense, removing sugar from your diet, leads to the depletion of glycogen stores, a rise in stress substance exposure (including cortisol and adrenaline), and increased tissue breakdown and fat release, in order to provide fuel.
-This is true no matter who you are or how well you are able to withstand the additional stress.
+This is true no matter who you are, but how much depends on a lot of factors.

-Yes, everyone responds to this kind of stress slightly differently, depending on many factors, some of which are unrelated to diet.
-But everyone is not different, just like changing weather is not the result of a new version of chemistry or physics.
+Everyone responds to stress differently, depending on many things, not just diet.
+But everybody is not different, just like changing weather is not the result of a new version of chemistry or physics.

-A diet removing the PUFAs (and other harmful unnecessary ingredients) and limiting difficult to digest grains, seed, nuts and legumes, and too many under cooked vegetables, including enough protein from milk, cheese and gelatinous meats, and plenty of sugar from sweet ripe fruits, fruit juice, white sugar and honey, is one possible way to lower stress and improve metabolism, eventually lowering exposure to inflammatory conditions that promote degeneration and disease.
+A diet avoiding the PUFAs (and other harmful unnecessary ingredients), and limiting difficult to digest grains, seed, nuts and legumes, and under cooked vegetables, and including enough protein from milk, cheese, and gelatinous meats, and plenty of sugar from sweet ripe fruits, fruit juice, white sugar and honey, is one way to lower stress and improve metabolism, reducing exposure to inflammatory conditions that promote degeneration and disease.

-I’m not a doctor or a nutritionist, but from what I have seen, I believe that before anybody decides that it just won’t work for them because they are different, they need to keep in mind that the right kind of approach, won’t bear fruit until what is getting in the way is dealt with.
+I’m not a doctor or a nutritionist, but from what I have seen, I believe that before anybody decides that it just won’t work for them, because they’re different, they need to keep in mind that the right kind of approach, won’t bear fruit until what’s in the way is dealt with.

 It’s difficult to see how much sugar and other good things help, in the face of continued exposure to anti-metabolic, inflammatory conditions and substances.
-Even once most harmful things have been removed, it takes time and experimentation to figure out individual requirements, and it takes time to heal enough to start seeing the benefits.
+Even once most harmful things have been removed, it takes time and experimentation to figure out individual requirements, and it can take time to start seeing the benefits.

-It’s probably true that we are all unique and beautiful snowflakes.
-But no, that does not mean that everyone is different.
+Yes, we are all unique and beautiful snowflakes.
+But no, at the heart of it, that does not mean everybody is different.